konetisindhu23/Fire-Detection-System/README.md

 ---

 ## Challenges Addressed
-- False positives due to red/bright objects → mitigated using attention.
+- False positives from red/bright objects were common.
+  Added a spatial attention mechanism to help the model focus on the right regions.
+- Small dataset caused overfitting.
-- Overfitting on small dataset → solved with data augmentation, dropout, and transfer learning.
+  Solved using data augmentation and transfer learning.
+- Needed stable and high accuracy for safety-critical use.
-- Need for reliable accuracy → used pre-trained InceptionV3 instead of building from scratch.
+  Used InceptionV3 instead of training from scratch to get better performance.

 ---

 ## Results
 - Validation Accuracy: **96.42%**
 - Precision, Recall, F1 Score: ~0.95